-Zodhiates lists a synonym as: "to listen attentively to"
+Zodhiates lists a synonym: "to listen attentively to"

-So "akouo" can mean physically "hearing" and it can also mean "understanding."
-If you hear, but do not understand, it is the same as not hearing at all.
+SThe Greek word "akouo" can mean physically "hearing" and it can mean “to understand." " If you hear, but do not understand, it is the same as not hearing at all.
 In the Hebrew way of thinking this made sense.
-If you physically heard something, but did not understand (it was in a language you did not know, for example), it was just as though you didn't hear it, because there was no understanding.
+If you physically heard something, but did not understand (for example, it was in a language you did not know), it was just as though you did not hear it, because there was no understanding.

 What did we find out here?
 There is no contradiction.

 Next section... cruelties in the Bible.
 Here is the introduction to the next topic on the American Humanists web site.
 There is a fundamental error in what they say.
 Can you spot it?